La Rochelle Nouvelle-aquitaine, France Travel Guide

 Requirements vary based on your nationality and trip length.

 Schengen Visa (Short Stay, up to 90 days): Citizens of many non-EU countries need a Schengen visa for tourism or business.
-The process includes a completed form, valid passport, photos, proof of accommodation, sufficient sufficient money, and travel insurance coverage.
-Apply at the French embassy or consulate in your country of residence well before your travel date.
+The process includes a completed form, valid passport, photos, accommodation confirmation, sufficient sufficient money, and travel insurance coverage.
+Apply at the French the embassy or consulate of that country in your own of residence well before your travel date.
 Processing times differ, so apply early.

 Always carry the following documents for travel to France: